DynamicApproach/Shank-Project/Docs/ICSI 311 Assignment 3  FuctAdditions.md

 There are two types of words that we need to deal with.

-One type is reserved words, which we know ahead of time (like “integer” and “real” and “variable”).
+One type is reserved words, which we know ahead of time (like “integer” and “float” and “variable”).

 * For reserved words, we will want to output specific tokens.